 The Azure File Sync agent has no requirements regarding special channels like ExpressRoute, etc. to Azure.

 Azure File Sync will work through any means available that allow reach into Azure, automatically adapting to various network characteristics like bandwidth, latency as well as offering admin control for fine-tuning.
 Not all features are available at this time.
 If you would like to configure specific behavior, let us know via Azure Files UserVoice.

 Azure File Sync supports app-specific and machine-wide proxy settings.

 App-specific proxy settings allow configuration of a proxy specifically for Azure File Sync traffic.
-App-specific proxy settings are supported on agent version 220.127.116.11 or later and can be configured during the agent installation or by using the Set-StorageSyncProxyConfiguration PowerShell cmdlet.
+App-specific proxy settings are supported on agent version 184.108.40.206 or newer and can be configured during the agent installation or by using the Set-StorageSyncProxyConfiguration PowerShell cmdlet.